 Hurt While Working on a Texas Oil Field?

-If you were hurt while working on a Texas oil field, you may be entitled to financial compensation for your medical bills, future treatment, surgeries, loss of wages, and for disability.
-Injured workers should look for a Texas oil field injuries lawyer.
+If you were hurt while working on a Texas oil field, you may be entitled to financial compensation for your medical bills, future treatment, surgeries, loss of wages, and disability.
+Injured workers should look for a Texas oil field injury lawyer.
 A Texas oil field injuries lawyer understands the complex federal and Texas state laws that regulate the oil and gas industry.
 An attorney can help protect your legal rights.